ahmadWahnan/FYP_Social_Media_Sentiment_Analysis_RShiny_Webapp/README.md

 Overall, Shiny and plumber are two popular web application frameworks for R programming that can be used for sentiment analysis of social media text.
 Both frameworks have their own strengths and weaknesses, and which one is the best choice will depend on the specific needs and goals of the user.

-## Pre-existing Sentiment Analysis Services in Comparison to Self-Development
+## Pre-Existing Sentiment Analysis Services in Comparison to Self-Development
-Sentiment analysis, also known as opinion mining, is the process of identifying and extracting subjective information from text data.
-It involves analyzing the language and tone of customer feedback to determine whether the overall sentiment is positive, negative, or neutral.
-This type of analysis is increasingly being used by businesses to monitor and understand customer sentiment towards their products or services, as it allows them to identify common themes or issues in customer feedback and take corrective action if necessary.

 There are several pre-existing sentiment analysis services available for businesses to use.
 One such service is IBM Watson Tone Analyzer, which uses natural language processing and machine learning algorithms to analyze text data and identify the sentiment and tone of the language used.
 This service is implemented through an API, which allows businesses to integrate it into their existing systems and processes.
 It has a number of advantages, including its ability to analyze a large volume of data quickly and accurately, and its ability to identify multiple tones within a single piece of text.
 However, it also has some limitations, including its reliance on accurate input data and its inability to accurately analyze sarcasm or irony.

 Another popular sentiment analysis service is Google Cloud Natural Language, which uses machine learning algorithms to analyze text data and identify the sentiment and tone of the language used.
 This service is implemented through an API, which allows businesses to integrate it into their existing systems and processes.
 It has a number of advantages, including its ability to analyze a large volume of data quickly and accurately, and its ability to identify multiple tones within a single piece of text.
 However, it also has some limitations, including its reliance on accurate input data and its inability to accurately analyze sarcasm or irony.